camunda-community-hub/zeeqs/README.md

   </p>
 </details>

-Get all workflow instances that are active (i.e. not completed or terminated):
+Get workflow instances that are active including their active element instances:

 ```graphql
 {